bitrise-io/devcenter/_articles/en/deploy/android-deploy/deploying-android-apps.md

 ![](/img/grantaccess.jpg)
 11. In the **Invite user** window, the **Email address** field is pre-filled.
 Under **Permissions**, the default ones are already selected.
 You can go with these.
 Click **Invite user** at the bottom of the page.
 ![](/img/permission.jpg)

-12. Check out the [Google Play Developer API](https://developers.google.com/android-publisher/getting_started "https://developers.google.com/android-publisher/getting_started") guide if you need more information on the process.
+Check out the [Google Play Developer API](https://developers.google.com/android-publisher/getting_started "https://developers.google.com/android-publisher/getting_started") guide if you need more information on the process.

-    You have successfully prepared your Google Play Console project.
-A service account has been created which is authorized to manage your releases.

-Check out the [Google Play Developer API](https://developers.google.com/android-publisher/getting_started) guide if you need more information on the process.

 You have successfully prepared your Google Play Console project.
 A services credential account has been created which is authorized to manage your releases.